 The main selling point of the platform is the powerful, efficient and cheap trade execution, as highlighted in this Pepperstone review

-As well as offering best-in-class value, pricing and products, Pepperstone also delivers award-winning customer service.
-This is translated through the number of awards they have won, including:
+Pepperstone also delivers award-winning customer service.
+This is reflected in the number of awards they have won, including:

 - #1 for Customer Service (Australia FX Report – Investment Trends, 2016 & 2017)